 Then turn them over halfway through cooking and give them another good spray.

-When ever we need to replace oil to cook things in the oven we use Frylight.
+Whenever we need to replace oil in cooking we use Frylight.
 Perfect for everyday frying and cooking, it delivers exactly one calorie per spray, which makes it Syn free!
 The Sunflower or Olive Oil flavours are ideal for this Syn Free Onion Bhajis recipe.

 Fallen off the wagon and need some motivation, or want to help others on their journey?